Denver Arson Criminal Attorney

 Talk To A Criminal Attorney At No Charge About Your Criminal Defense Matter — Flexible Payment Plans Available

 You need a lawyer who will fight for justice and to protect your rights.
 We offer a free initial consultation about your case in our office.
-Here at O'Malley and Sawyer, LLC, we serve the communities of Denver, Adams County, Arapahoe County, Jefferson County and Douglas County, and all other Colorado counties.
+Here at Sawyer Legal Group, LLC, we serve the communities of Denver, Adams County, Arapahoe County, Jefferson County and Douglas County, and all other Colorado counties.
 We have flexible payment plans to make our work for you affordable.
 So, if you have been contacted by a Colorado police officer or fire investigator regarding any potential fourth-degree arson charges, be smart, exercise your right to remain silent and call us right away at 303-731-0719.
 Together, we can protect your future.